wudithu08/icc-AL-CS-2021/Assignments/readme.md

 * 2019-05-30 homework:
   * an experiment report of function and recursion, with problem - algorithm - code - reflection/summary.
 Must do: fractorial, power, sum, hanoi, fibonacci, Palindrome.
 Optional: your own idea.
+    *  submit a report in pdf version, put screenshots of code and results in the report file.
   * learn week 3 of 2018 MIT 600 course: 5.
 Tuples and lists:  https://courses.edx.org/courses/course-v1:MITx+6.00.1x+2T2018/course/#block-v1:MITx+6.00.1x+2T2018+type@chapter+block@fc8f42302c644118adfcfa720f9f403e
     * screenshots of 5.
 Tuples and lists, with all green ticks which represent you have watched and done the exericses.